-Although much of his sculpture is of sea mammals, he often combined them with humans to express our essential inter-relationship.
+Much of his sculpture is of sea mammals inspired by his life-long love of snorkeling and diving off shore, but he often combined them with humans to express our essential inter-relationship.
 Bud's unique artistry captured their playful spirit in everlasting bronze.
 In particular, his admiration for the intelligence and beauty of dolphins and whales inspired his work.

-Bud would often use his grandchildren as models frolicking with dolphins, sea lions, and turtles; they express the joy he would achieve in bronze.
-His fascination for and love of Earth’s creatures lead him to sculpt snails to condors, wherever he found beauty.
+Bud would often use his grandchildren and other family members as models frolicking with dolphins, sea lions, and turtles; they express the joy he would achieve in bronze.
+His fascination for and love of Earth’s creatures also led him to sculpt snails to condors, wherever he found beauty.

-Bottoms became a committed environmental activist in 1969, when Santa Barbara experienced a human caused oil blowout which polluted the ocean and devastated the local beaches, killing sea birds and marine life.
+Bottoms first became a committed environmental activist in 1969, when Santa Barbara experienced a human-caused oil blowout which polluted the ocean and devastated the local beaches, killing sea birds and marine life.
+His commitment to this cause continued throughout his long life.

-In addition to other local environmental protection projects, he was active with Earth Island Institute in the early ‘90s when it first established Save the Dolphins Project, which was created to protect dolphins from tuna netters, and it was then he also learned of the dolphin slaughter occurring in Taiji Cove, Japan.
-He believed it is our responsibility to help save marine mammals, and in turn they help save us by educating us about the importance of protecting them and their environment.
+In addition to other Santa Barbara environmental protection projects, his love of marine mammals inspired him to become active with Earth Island Institute in the early ‘90s when it first established Save the Dolphins Project, which was created to protect dolphins from tuna netters.

-Bud believed we must help preserve the earth for its own sake and for future generations, and he won numerous awards in recognition of his art and his contributions to protecting the oceans.
+Bud believed we must help protect and preserve the earth for its own sake and for future generations, and he won numerous awards in recognition of his art and his contributions to protecting the oceans.
 Paul Watson of Sea Shepard, Ric O’Barry of Earth Island Institute, the Greenpeace crew of The Rainbow Warrior, Jacques and his son Jon-Michel Cousteau, Mikhail Gorbachev of Green Cross International, and Ted Danson of American Oceans Campaign are recipients of Bottoms’ bronze dolphin sculptures.

 Bottoms is internationally known for his fountains